-This engine will operate on any traditional O-36 Gauge track system.
-It is also compatible with most standard AC and DC transformers.
-(See page 45 and 46 for a complete list of compatible transformers and wiring instructions.)
+This engine will operate on any traditional O-31 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
+It is also compatible with most standard AC transformers.
+(See pages 45 and 46 for a complete list of compatible transformers, power packs, and wiring instructions.)